ProSource | 2/27/2016 | Expert Advice

 The Hardware Has It

 Beyond just the style, the hardware you select can add a great deal to the look and feel of your barn doors.
 Whether your doors are industrial in design or a have a sleek, modern vibe, you’ll want to balance them with the right hardware.
+In fact, the same hardware used on cabinets can be used on barn doors.

 A heavy, masculine wood door can handle strong hardware, whereas modern glass barn doors will look more finished with thin, stainless steel hardware.